-In the past, F8s have been tended to be mostly about advertising.
+In the past, F8s have tended to be mostly about advertising.
 Last year, for example, Messenger for Business was a headlining topic.
 But this F8 was all about the future.

 That may not seem surprising from one of the world’s most famous tech companies, but this time around I think everyone there was struck by the level of ambition.